-The purpose of the Girl Scouts Give patch program is to help you understand the importance of supporting your Girl Scout Sisters through investments of your TIME, TALENT, and TREASURE.
+The Girl Scouts Give patch program aims to help you understand the importance of supporting your Girl Scout Sisters through investments of your TIME, TALENT, and TREASURE.
 Through this patch program, you will learn ways to be a philanthropist, how to be a sister to every Girl Scout, why donating to Girl Scouts is important, and how to use things you're doing every day to create good.

-The Girl Scouts Give patch program is open to all Girl Scout grade levels - Daisy through Ambassador-but this guide is targeted toward younger girls (Daisy-Junior).
-This program will guide you in meeting the Discover, Connect and Take Action requirements of the Girl Scouts Give patch program.
+The Girl Scouts Give patch program is open to all Girl Scout grade levels - Daisy through Ambassador- but this guide targets younger girls (Daisy-Junior).
+This program will guide you in meeting the Girl Scouts Give patch program's Discover, Connect, and Take Action requirements.
 You will need to complete #1-6 below to meet all requirements